wp-plugins/leenkme/readme.txt

 Yes, there is now a GUI interface for this in the main leenk.me settings, but if you can still use your own custom URL shortener by using the WordPress action hook 'leenkme_url_shortener' to change the URL shortener used.
 I wrote a post detailing [how to use the bit.ly URL shortener](http://leenk.me/2011/03/22/how-to-use-the-bit-ly-url-shortener-in-leenk-me/).

 == Changelog ==
+= 2.2.3 =
+* Removing anonymous function calls to work with PHP 5.2 installationsZ

 = 2.2.2 =
 * Remove Post as a required post type, still set as default though
 * Convert &#[0-9]+ entities to UTF-8 on LinkedIn and Facebook